Terms and Definitions: C

 that reveals geographic, social, or cultural background.

 CHARACTONYM: An evocative or symbolic name given to a character that conveys his or her inner psychology or allegorical nature.
 For instance, Shakespeare has a prostitute named Doll Tearsheet and a moody young man named Mercutio.
 Steinbeck has the sweet-natured Candy in Of Mice and Men.
 Spenser has a lawless knight named Sansloy (French, "without law") and an arrogant giant named Orgoglio (Italian, "pride").
-On a more physical level, Rabelais might name a giant Gargantua.
-These names are all charactonyms.
+On a more physical level, Rabelais might name a giant Gargantuaor C.S.
+Lewis might call his talking lion Aslan (Turkish for "lion").
+These names are all simple charactonyms.
 Cf. eponym.

 CHASTUSHKA (plur. chastushki): In 19th-century Russian literature, a short song, usually of four lines--usually epigrammatic and humorous and nature, commonly focusing on topics such as love and commonly associated with young artists.
 Chastushki on political topics became more common in the 20th century.
 Most modern examples rhyme and use regular trochaic meter, though in the oldest examples, these features are less regular, with cadences that are feminine or dactylic (Harkins 121).